lindahafrifa-code/Volve-Field-Production-Analytics-Python-Jupyter/README.md

 ---
 ## Why Volve?

-Volve dataset has roughly 40,000 files.
+Volve dataset has tens of thousands of files.
 The dataset is used for 4 main reasons:
-1. **It is real.** Real allocated production data, with real problems: NULL text in numeric columns, wells that changed role mid-life, missing sensor readings.
+1. **It is real**: Real allocated production data, with real problems: NULL text in numeric columns, wells that changed role mid-life, missing sensor readings.
 This means cleaning it requires applying my professional skills.
-2. **It is verifiable.** The Volve's field history is publicly documented with peak production of ~56,000 bbl/d (≈9,000 Sm³/d), 63 million barrels recovered, a 54% recovery rate.
+2. **It is verifiable**: The Volve's field history is publicly documented.
-Hence results from the repo can be reconciled against the official NPD records.
+My figures reconcile with the published field history: the 10 million Sm³ across all wells is about 63 million barrels, and the peak rates calculated for the two main producers add to roughly 9,000 Sm³/day, which matches the field's reported peak.
+Hence results from the repo can be reconciled against the official records.
-3. **It is a known field.** NCS operators know this field.
+3. **It is a known field**: NCS operators know this field.
 Meaning the analysis can be judged on its merits by people who know the right answers.
-4. **Its good for beyond the charts**.
-As a geoscientist, I wanted to apply my knowlege beyond creating charts and demonstrate how production data can be explored to understand well performance, identify production trends, and support operational decision-making.
+4. **It's good for going beyond**: As a geoscientist, I wanted to apply my knowlege beyond creating charts and demonstrate how production data can be explored to understand well performance, identify production trends, and support operational decision-making.
 To reflect the type of analysis done by multidisciplinary teams working across subsurface, production and data analytics.

 ------